interledger/coil-wordpress-plugin/readme.txt

 = 20 May 2021 =

-* Fix - Fixed embedded videos that were set to Paying Viewers Only so that they now display correctly once monetization has begun.
+* Fix - Fixed embedded videos that were set to Coil Members Only so that they now display correctly once monetization has begun.
 * Fix - The support creator footer bar message no longer displays for paying viewers.

 * Enhancement - The Coil settings panel's first tab is now the Global Settings tab where the payment pointers and CSS selectors are saved.
 * Enhancement - A sidebar has been added throughout the settings panel with help, FAQ and documentation links.